mikio-abe/SASE-ZeroTrust/README.md

         (10.0.0.1)              (Internet)              (10.0.1.1)
 ```

-In production, Cloudflare Magic WAN would replace WireGuard for site interconnection.
+In production, site-to-site connectivity would use BGP over IPsec configured directly on edge routers.
+WireGuard is used in this lab as an alternative because the POP devices (Linux) cannot run BGP over IPsec natively.

 ### Tunnel Encapsulation